cds-hooks/docs/source/includes/_security.md

 With SMART on FHIR, we have seen real production behavior in which the authorization server:

-- Grants access to practictioner facing SMART apps via some predefined business arrangement that was done out of bounds.
+- Grants access to practictioner facing SMART apps via some predefined business arrangement that was done out-of-band.
 The user (practitioner) never is asked to authorize the SMART app as their organization (hospital) has already made this decision for them.
-- Grants access to patient facing SMART apps by asking the user explicitly for permission to both launch the SMART app as well as what specific scopes (data permissions) the SMART app may havel
+- Grants access to patient facing SMART apps by asking the user explicitly for permission to both launch the SMART app as well as what specific scopes (data permissions) the SMART app may have.

 2. The FHIR access token model places quite a bit of work on the EHRs.
 Why?